Mozayik/shovel/README.md

 - Use a verb that is commonly associated with the noun, e.g. running for services, unzipped for zip files, etc..
 - The naming should hint at what the asserter does internally as an aid to helping people find the right asserter for a given situation.

-Asserter argument naming should generally follow these conventions:
+Assertion argument naming should generally follow these conventions:

 - The argument should include a noun for the thing it pertains too, e.g. `user`, `directory`, `file`, `group`, etc..
 - If there are multiple arguments with the same noun, add a pronoun to differentiate, e.g. `fromFile` and `toFile`